Mahe94/mahe94.github.io/_projects/2_project.md

     </div>
 </div>

 Modern cryptography typically focuses on hiding *information*.
-Incompressible cryptography takes a different perspective: it asks whether we can design systems where ciphertexts are not only secure, but also inherently **non-compressible**.
+Incompressible cryptography takes a different perspective: it asks whether we can design systems where ciphertexts are not only secure, but also inherently **incompressible**.

-Intuitively, a ciphertext is *incompressible* if it cannot be represented using significantly fewer bits without losing essential information.
-This notion captures a strong form of pseudorandomness and structural complexity: even if an adversary does not learn the plaintext, they also cannot “summarize” or “shrink” the ciphertext in any meaningful way.
+Intuitively, a ciphertext is *incompressible* if it cannot be represented using significantly fewer bits while still preserving its cryptographic usefulness.
+In particular, even if an adversary later receives the secret key, it should not be able to compress a ciphertext into a much shorter form from which the original message can still be meaningfully recovered.

 This project develops the theory of incompressible cryptographic primitives, their constructions, and their limitations.